eduardacandido/milestone-01/README.md

 ### Content

--  All content was written by the developer.
+All content was written by the developer.

 ### Acknowledgements

--  My Mentor for continuous helpful feedback and guiding.
+My Mentor [Malia Havlicek](https://github.com/maliahavlicek) for continuous helpful feedback and guiding.

--  Tutor support at Code Institute for their support.
+This project is for educational use only and was created for the Code Institute Module of User Centric front end development

+Created by Eduarda Candido